 Step 3: Choose Field Type

-Select the type of field based on what you want to capture.
+Select from the 8 different types of field based on what you want to capture.

-• Short Text — e.g. for Serial Numbers
+- Short Text — Free text entries e.g. for Serial Numbers

 In this example, select: Dropdown